 - Maintenance calendar – car, gutters, furnace, etc

-- To-do list – Try doing a seasonal one to help it feel less daunting.
+- To-do list – Try doing a seasonal one or a list of 15 minute household tasks to help it feel less daunting.

 - To-buy list – what’s coming down the pike that’s either going to need replacing soon or already needs to be purchased for the home?